-Ahmad Zeidabadi was sentenced to six years in prison and five years in exile in December 2009 for his work as a journalist.
-Having served his full sentence, it was hoped that upon his release on May 21, 2015, he would be free to live in peace.
+Having served his full sentence, it was hoped that upon his release on May 21st 2015, he would be free to live in peace.
 However, two days before his sentence was due to finish, his wife Mehdieh Mohammadi posted on Facebook that he was being sent directly from prison to exile in Gonabad, northwestern Iran.

-However, on July 23, 2015, Zeidabadi was released while on a break in Tehran to visit his family.
-The authorithies reportedly informed the family by phone that Zeidabadi didn’t have to return to Gonabad.
+However, on July 23rd 2015, Zeidabadi was released while on a break in Tehran to visit his family.
+The authorities reportedly informed the family by phone that Zeidabadi didn’t have to return to Gonabad.

 During his time at Evin, the court agreed on two occasions to release him on bail.
 However, prison authorities refused on both times to honor the court’s decision, so he remained behind bars.